-Casebook Builder is the Lab’s tool for curating and editing cases into custom course casebooks.
-It came out of a thread between Ted Ruger, Tess Wilkinson-Ryan, and Amanda Runyon about the $500 commercial casebook problem — the basic premise being that AI plus the right tooling should let faculty assemble exactly the casebook their course needs at a fraction of the cost.
+Casebook Builder is the Lab’s tool for turning a faculty member’s case list into a custom course casebook.
+Give it the cases you want; it fetches the full opinions, edits them down to casebook form — main cases, squibs, contrast cases, comprehension and discussion questions, and explanatory notes — and assembles them into units and a finished book ready for student distribution.
+It came out of a faculty conversation about the $300–500 commercial casebook problem: AI plus the right tooling should let faculty assemble exactly the casebook their course needs at a fraction of the cost.

 What we’re doing

-- Use the Course Materials extraction layer for ingesting source cases so the input pipeline is consistent with the rest of the Teaching Tools cluster.
+• Use the Course Materials extraction layer to ingest source cases, so the input pipeline is consistent with the rest of the Teaching Tools cluster.

-- Document the workflow for other faculty who want to assemble their own casebooks.
+• Run the pilots and document the workflow for other faculty who want to build their own casebooks.

 Why this matters